Delaware County Emergency Nurses Association

 Spotlight: Lisa Eckenrode, RN, MSN, MBA, NREMT-P, Education Chair

-Posted about 11 years ago by Drew McLuckie
+Posted over 11 years ago by Drew McLuckie

 Chapter 51's own Lisa Eckenrode is the Education chair for the 2013 ENA national education committee.
 She is certainly a great resource- she is the trauma outreach and injury prevention coordinator for Paoli Hospital and Regional Trauma Center.
 In addition, she is an experienced presenter of education topics to a variety of topics.
 We're fortunate to have her as part of the leadership team in our chapter.